East Suburban Catholic Conference: Sports sponsored

-The conference sponsors competition for men and women in basketball, cross country, golf, lacrosse, soccer, tennis, track and field, and volleyball.
-Men's competition is sponsored in baseball, football, and wrestling, while competition for women is sponsored in softball.
-With each sport, the conference recognizes "All-Conference" and "Scholar Athlete" performances.
+The conference had sponsored competition for men and women in basketball, cross country, golf, lacrosse, soccer, tennis, track and field, and volleyball.
+Men's competition was sponsored in baseball, football, and wrestling, while competition for women was sponsored in softball.
+With each sport, the conference had recognized "All-Conference" and "Scholar Athlete" performances.
 All of these sports have state tournaments sponsored by the Illinois High School Association (IHSA).

 Top finishes

 The following teams, while members of the ESCC, finished in the top four of their respective state tournaments sponsored by the IHSA.